By Joseph Andrew Lee

-An estimated 250,000 men and women leave military service each year and the USO is equipped with the access, trust and capabilities needed to assist transitioning service members 12 months before and 12 months after separation.
-By using its global reach, USO PathfinderSM will define a network of transition services and partners to help service members navigate, understand and engage with a growing network of resources and programs available to support them as they reintegrate into their communities.
+An estimated 200,000-plus men and women leave military service each year and the USO is equipped with the access, trust and capabilities needed to assist transitioning service members 12 months before and 12 months after separation.
+By using its global reach, USO PathfinderSM helps service members navigate, understand and engage with a growing network of resources and programs available to support them as they reintegrate into their communities.

 “Today, there are many organizations that service members can turn to for the transition support services they seek,” Sprute said.
 “The challenge is finding what you need in the complex market of … nonprofits and companies that are trying to help.
 Through long-standing relationships, the USO is able to vet partners and personalize each individual’s plan for the future through the USO Pathfinder program.”

 Since 1941, the USO has strengthened military service members by keeping them connected to family, home and country throughout their military service.
-According to USO leadership, USO PathfinderSM is just the latest extension of that commitment to the American military family.
+USO PathfinderSM is just the latest extension of that commitment to the American military family.

 “We are always by the side of service members, from the time they are first sworn in until they complete their service,” USO CEO and President J.D.
-Crouch II said.
+Crouch II said in a press release.
 “Providing best-in-class transition services represents our final act of support, as we reconnect them to the civilian life they set aside to serve their country.”

 You can send a message of support and thanks directly to service members via the USO’s Campaign to Connect.
 Your messages will appear on screens at USO locations around the world.